Visualize data using the Azure Data Explorer connector for Power BI

 Clean up resources

-If you no longer need the report you created for this quickstart, delete the Power BI Desktop (.pbix) file.
+If you no longer need the report you created for this article, delete the Power BI Desktop (.pbix) file.